How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 SOAPUI Project 2

-Project creation was done!
+Project creation is done!

-Adding a WSDL to an existing project:
+Adding WSDL to an existing project

 #1.
 Right-click on the Project Name in the Navigator panel